rivtlib-dev/rivtlib.github.io/README.rst

 ========

 rivt-doc is an open source framework that faciliates writing, organizing and sharing rivt documents.
-It includes an editor, typesetting and mnay utilities and extensions that reduce the steps needed to produce rivt documents. rivt-doc may be installed on every major OS platform as set of system programs, or as a single, portable zip file.
+It includes an editor, typesetting and utilities and extensions that reduce the steps needed to produce and edit rivt documents. rivt-doc installs on every major OS platform as a single, portable zip file, or as a collection of system programs.
 The framework can also be implemented as a cloud service.
 It includes:

 - Python 3.8 or higher
 - rivt Python library and dependencies